Enfamil Necrotizing Enterocolitis Prognosis: Is NEC from Enfamil Permanent?

 Frequently Asked Questions

-What does the FDA FAERS data show about Enfamil and NEC?
+What does the FDA FAERS data say about Enfamil and NEC?

 Does submitting information create an attorney-client relationship?